bcantarel/bcantarel.github.io/cshl_programming_biology2018/cshl_homology_workshop2.md

 ## Write a simple global nucleotide alignment program of your own for sequences of similar size (think amplicon sequences) using Python

-The input for your program should be the scores for match and mismatches and 2 sequences and allow for an option to calculate the scores for each combination of sequences and their reverse complements ie sequence 1 vs sequence 2, reverse complement sequence 1 vs sequence 2, sequence 1 vs reverse complement of sequence 2 and reverse complement of both sequence 1 and 2.
+The input for your program should be the scores for match and mismatches, and 2 sequences.
+Allow for an option to calculate the scores for each combination of sequences and their reverse complements ie:
+- sequence 1 vs sequence 2
+- reverse complement sequence 1 vs sequence 2
+- sequence 1 vs reverse complement of sequence 2
+- reverse complement of both sequence 1 and 2

 1. What is the score of the alignment using the scores 1,-1 and the sequences:
 - sequence1 = "agtctgtca"